apache/couchdb-documentation/src/api/database/bulk-api.rst

 Bulk Documents Transaction Semantics
 ====================================

-CouchDB supports two different modes for updating (or inserting) documents using the bulk documentation system.
-Each mode affects both the state of the documents in the event of system failure, and the level of conflict checking performed on each document.
-The two modes are:

--  **non-atomic**

-   The default mode is `non-atomic`, that is, CouchDB will only guarantee that some of the documents will be saved when you send the request.
+Bulk document operations are **non-atomic**.
+This means that CouchDB does not guarantee that any individual document included in the bulk update (or insert) will be saved when you send the request.
 The response will contain the list of documents successfully inserted or updated during the process.
-In the event of a crash, some of the documents may have been successfully saved, and some will have been lost.
+In the event of a crash, some of the documents may have been successfully saved, while others lost.

-   In this mode, the response structure will indicate whether the document was updated by supplying the new ``_rev`` parameter indicating a new document revision was created.
-If the update failed, then you will get an ``error`` of type ``conflict``.
+The response structure will indicate whether the document was updated by supplying the new ``_rev`` parameter indicating a new document revision was created.
+If the update failed, you will get an ``error`` of type ``conflict``.
 For example:

    .. code-block:: javascript